shopware5/devdocs/source/blog/_posts/2015-09-01-plugin-generation.md

 ## Creating a backend plugin

-If you want to write a plugin with a backend module, you can just run `sw plugin:create SwagBackendTest`.
+If you want to write a plugin with a backend module, you can just run `sw plugin:create --haveBackend SwagBackendTest`.
 It will ask you for the model you want to build the backend module for - and then generate this structure:

 ```